Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Introduction

 \section{Introduction}

 }

-Athlete's career trajectory is a popular topic of discussion in the media nowadays.
-Questions regarding whether a player has reached their peak, is past their prime, or is good enough to remain in their respective professional league are often seen in media outlets such as news articles, television debate shows, and podcasts.
+The rise and fall of an athlete is a popular topic of discussion in the sports media today.
+Questions regarding whether a player has reached their peak, is past their prime, or is good enough to remain in their respective professional league are often seen in different media outlets such as news articles, television debate shows, and podcasts.
 The average performance of players by age throughout their careers is visually represented by an \emph{aging curve}.
 This graph typically consists of a horizontal axis representing a time variable (usually age or season) and a vertical axis showing a performance metric at each time point in a player's career.

-One significant challenge associated with the study of aging curves in sports is \emph{survival bias}, as pointed out by Lichtman (2009), Turtoro (2019), Judge (2020a), and Schuckers et al. (2021).
-In particular, the aging effects are not often determined from a full population of athletes in a given league.
-That is, only players that are good enough to remain are observed; whereas those might be involved, but do not actually participate or not talented enough to compete, are being completely disregarded.
-This very likely results in an overestimation in the construction of aging curves.
+One significant challenge associated with the study of aging curves in sports is \emph{survival bias}, as pointed out by \citet{Lichtman2009baseball}, \citet{Turtoro2019flexible}, \citet{Judge2020approach}, and \citet{Schuckers2023observed}.
+In particular, the aging effects are not often determined from a full population of athletes (i.e., all players who have ever played) in a given league.
+That is, only players that are good enough to remain are observed; whereas those who might be involved, but do not actually participate or are not talented enough to compete, are being completely disregarded.
+This very likely results in an overestimation of the aging curves.

-As such, player survivorship and dropout can be viewed in the context of missing data.
-There are different cases of player absence from professional sport at different points in their careers.
-At the beginning, teams may elect to assign their young prospects to their minor/development league affiliates for several years of nurture.
+As such, player survivorship and dropout can be viewed as a missing data problem.
+There are several distinct cases of player absence from professional sport at different points in their careers.
+Early on, teams may elect to assign their young prospects to their minor/development league affiliates for several years of nurture.
 Many of those players would end up receiving a call-up to join the senior squad, when the team believes they are ready.
-During the middle of one's career, a nonappearance could occur due to various reasons.
+During the middle of a player's career, a nonappearance could occur due to various reasons.
 Injury is unavoidable in sports, and this could cost a player at least one year of their playing time.
 Personal reasons such as contract situation and more recently, concerns regarding a global pandemic, could also lead to athletes sitting out a season.
-Later on, a player might head for retirement because they cannot perform at a level like they used to.
+Later on, a player, by either their choice or their team's choice, might head for retirement because they cannot perform at a level like they used to, leading to unobserved seasons that could have been played.